profelis/das-test-samples/README.md

 - `--uri-paths`: Print uri paths instead of file paths (vscode friendly)
 - `--color`: Print colored output
 - `--verbose`: Print verbose output
-- `--timeout <seconds>`: If a test binary runs longer than duration d, panic.
+- `--timeout <seconds>`: If tests run longer than duration d, panic.
 If d is 0, the timeout is disabled.
 The default is 10 minutes
 - `--isolated-mode`: Run tests in isolated processes, useful to catch crashes

 #### Internal arguments